Summer Engineering and Technology International Internships (SETII)

 Learn more about the internship program from Stanford students who have participated in the program.

 The Summer Engineering and Technology International Internship (SETII) Program aims to enhance engineering education by providing undergraduate, Coterm, Master's, and Ph.D. students with an opportunity to learn about developing economies and to gain real-world work experience in a culturally diverse and international environment.
-We work closely with companies to create internship positions offered through this program.
-Each intern must commit to full-time work (please see internship job descriptions page linked below for details) for the duration of the internship.
+We work closely with companies to match Stanford students to internships offered through this program.

 *The application period for Summer 2015 has now closed!